Tuck-360-Admissions-Interview-Three-Students.jpg

 • Minimize background distractions and outside noise

 The interview starts from the moment your interviewer greets you.
 First impressions are formed early on.
-Log in on time, or better yet, a little early.
+Arrive on time, or better yet, a little early.
 Present yourself with confidence and composure.
-Your interviewer will likely initiate small talk as you establish and test your virtual connection.
+Your interviewer will likely initiate small talk as you establish and, if virtual, test your connection.
 Stay positive and be confident.
-Building rapport is as important in a virtual interview as it is in person.
-You can build rapport virtually by smiling, maintaining good eye contact, and offering a confident greeting to your interviewer.
-Use small talk as a chance to continue building rapport with your interviewer before you dive into the bulk of the interview.
+Building rapport is as important in a virtual interview as it is in person; smile, maintain eye contact, and offer a confident greeting.
+Use small talk as a chance to shake off jitters and get to know your interviewer before you dive into the bulk of the interview.

 Interviewing is a great way to demonstrate your alignment with Tuck’s criteria.
 It’s also an unparalleled opportunity to connect with a second-year student and get a feel for our school’s culture.
 We truly look forward to hearing more of your story.
 Prepare, relax, and be confident.
 You will shine!